Apothecary Diaries Inspired Hairpin

 so now I could place the sprue and riser, then fill the rest with sand and pack it down.
 This was kinda scuffed cause half way I was gonna run out and had to place an extra slab of wood under one side … thankfully this was okay and didn’t mess too much up, just that things weren’t packed as evenly as I wanted.
 Now that everything was filled, I took out the sprue and riser pieces and cut out a small path for the gate- the connection between the pattern and the sprue (entry point of the metal).

 Now everything was ready- I took the pattern out and then started heating the zamak ingot.
-Took round 30 mins, and please remember to wear proper safety gear- full face shield, boots, steel plate under with firebrick, graphite mold for excess, leather gloves, respirator- even if zinc fumes should not occur for temperatures yhat are below I think 700 degrees C .
-It’s still very dangerous and can be bad if things spill out.
+Took round 30 mins, and please remember to wear proper safety gear- full face shield, boots, steel plate under with firebrick, graphite mold for excess, leather gloves, respirator- even if zinc fumes should not occur for temperatures that are below I think 700 degrees C .
+It’s still very hot and can be bad if things spill out.

 Lesson learned here- the basin maximum diameter needs to be smaller than the crucible diameter because I won’t be able to re melt it down if it’s too big lol.
 I poured an ingot’s worth of zamak in ~1lb and it successfully filled the whole mold.
 However, it didn’t come out the riser, maybe because I didn’t add enough?
 I’m not sure why that is, and if that was one of the reasons for shrinkage.